SafeAILab/zkDL/README.md

 - [ ] [2023/10/1] v1.0.0 is released.
 New features:
 	- The first-known zkML platform runnable on GPUs.
 		- New CUDA backend for arithmetic operations in the finite field and elliptic curve, which might be of independent interest to the ZKP community more broadly.
  	- Supporting ZKP for MLP with customized width and depth (other architectures will be coming soon).
-Allowing users to load their own NNs from PyTorch (.pt file).
+Allowing users to load their own NNs from PyTorch (.pt file) for ZKP.
   	- Achieving 100x to 1000x speedup in the standard Benchmark.

 ---